This post may contain affiliate links. Click here for full disclosure.

 One of my favorite things about spring is watching the tops of the asparagus poke up through the soil.
 Because I know that means that I’m not too far away from eating that asparagus that is poking up through the soil.
 Grilled asparagus, bacon wrapped asparagus, asparagus with Hollandaise sauce, Steamed Asparagus with Balsamic Vinaigrette, pickled asparagus…the list could go on for days.

 And while I prefer to eat my asparagus fresh in the spring, it’s nice to have some available for other times of the year.
-We typically serve it canned at Thanksgiving and Christmas as a special treat and at other times when cravings hit, so I don’t can huge amounts of asparagus like I do, say, tomatoes for instance. 🙂 So today, I thought I’d teach you how to can asparagus.
+We typically serve it canned at Thanksgiving and Christmas as a special treat and at other times when cravings hit, so I don’t can huge amounts of asparagus like I do, say, tomatoes for instance. 🙂 So today, I thought I’d teach you how to pressure can asparagus.

 For canning asparagus, you need to have about 2-ish pounds per pint jar.
 You can either buy it all at once from your local farmers’ market, or you can harvest your own as you get it.
 Fresh asparagus from your garden will keep for 10-14 days in the fridge if you put it upright in a glass of water.
 If you get it at the store it will last about 5-7 days.